Local SMEs hold the keys to unlocking South Africa’s prosperity.

 Digital capabilities also mean that businesses can find one another, compete with one another and very importantly, find and listen to their customers.

 But how do we get there?
-The single biggest obstacle to SMEs scaling to sustainable levels is lack of access to funding, and so as funders we understand the vital role we play at the coalface of the SME engine room.
+The single biggest obstacle to SMEs scaling to sustainable levels is lack of access to funding, and so as business funders we understand the vital role we play at the coalface of the SME engine room.

 The most appealing side effect, then, of an economic recovery built on the foundation of a buy-local mindset, is resilience.
 Resilience in the face of economic dips, resilience in the face of another global catastrophe and resilience in the face of very stiff competition from international players and their exports to our shores.